Minneapolis and St. Paul are great places to visit in the Midwest.

 The Metro Transit system offers affordable bus and light rail service throughout the region, with fares starting at just $2.

-Don’t Stress on your Next Trip to the Twin Cities with these Budget friendly activities
+Don’t Stress on your Next Trip to the Twin Cities with these Budget-friendly activities

-Twin Cities of Minneapolis and St. Paul offer numerous family-friendly activities that are budget-friendly.
+The Twin Cities of Minneapolis and St. Paul offer numerous family-friendly activities that are budget-friendly.
 From visiting museums, parks, and zoos to attending festivals and events, there’s something for everyone.
 The Twin Cities are also home to a wide range of outdoor activities, including hiking, biking, ice skating, and swimming.